-Glaucoma is one of the leading causes of blindness in the U.S., yet remains one of the least understood visual conditions.
-It most often affects people over age 40.
-People who have a family history of glaucoma, African Americans and those who are very nearsighted or diabetic are at a higher risk of developing the disease as well.
+Glaucoma is one of the leading causes of blindness in the US, yet it remains one of the least understood visual conditions.
+It most often affects people over age 40 as well as people who have a family history of glaucoma, African Americans and those who are very nearsighted, diabetic.

 Glaucoma is an eye disease in which the passages that normally allow fluid to drain become clogged or blocked.
 The blockages increase pressure in the eye which in turn damages fibers in the optic nerve.
 The most common type of glaucoma develops gradually and painlessly, without symptoms.
-A rarer type occurs rapidly and its symptoms may include blurred vision, loss of side vision, seeing colored rings around lights and pain or redness in the eyes.
+A rarer type occurs rapidly and its symptoms may include blurred vision, loss of vision out of the side of your eyes, seeing colored rings around lights and pain or redness in the eyes.

 Glaucoma cannot be prevented, but if diagnosed and treated early, it can be controlled.
-A comprehensive vision exam includes the following tests which will help detect glaucoma:
+A comprehensive eye exam includes the following tests which will help detect glaucoma:

 • tonometry test to measure the pressure in your eyes